mrsarac/ffreadwise-translator-plugin/README.md

 1. Click the toolbar button to open the control panel
 2. Select Provider (Gemini, OpenRouter, or OpenAI)
 3. Paste the corresponding API key
+4. Optionally set the Model (leave blank to use default shown).
+This makes future model changes easy without code updates.
-4. Enter your target language code (ISO 639-1, e.g., `en`, `tr`, `de`).
+5. Enter your target language code (ISO 639-1, e.g., `en`, `tr`, `de`).
 A reference list is available here: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes
-5. Click Save
+6. Click Save
-6. Go to `https://readwise.io/bookreview/` or `https://readwise.io/dailyreview`, open a highlight in edit mode
+7. Go to `https://readwise.io/bookreview/` or `https://readwise.io/dailyreview`, open a highlight in edit mode
-7. Click the “Translate (XX)” button next to Save; the text is translated in place
+8. Click the “Translate (XX)” button next to Save; the text is translated in place

 Notes
 - Keys and settings are saved locally via `chrome.storage.local`